 Our Top Pick

-So you bought or put together your next long gun and now you need a scope to go with it.
+So you bought or put together your next long gun and now you need a riflescope to go with it.
 You don’t want to spend too much money on a scope because you’d rather save it for your ammunition.
 We have all been there so I won’t argue with your decision.
 If you are searching for the perfect scope, we have the Best 1-4x Scopes outlined and reviewed for you below.

-On the other hand, you might have heard of the horror stories of reticles disintegrating or turrets falling off a scope.
+You might have heard of horror stories of reticles disintegrating or turrets falling off a riflescope.
 You do not want to experience that.
-That’s why we’re here, to give you this list of the 8 best 1-4x scopes so you can make an informed decision without breaking the bank.
+That’s why we created this list of the 8 best 1-4x scopes so you can make an informed decision without breaking the bank.

 Leupold VX-Freedom 1.5-4x20mm Riflescope

 The turrets adjust with positive 1/4 MOA clicks.
-The solid aluminum construction, waterproof, fog-proof, and shockproof design contribute to a build quality that will keep this scope functioning for a lifetime.
-Although the objective lens seems small, this scope comes with Leupold’s Twilight Light Management System.
+The solid aluminum construction, waterproof, fog-proof, and shockproof design contribute to a build quality that will keep this riflescope functioning for a lifetime. this riflescope comes with Leupold’s Twilight Light Management System.
 Plus, the profile makes it easy to mount low to your rifle.